Attracting Birds to Your Trees and Landscaping

 Choose the Right Type of Trees

 Trees provide all the basic needs of a bird, including food, shelter, and water.
-Birds derive food from the nuts, pests, sap, and fruit, and they drink water collects on the leaves.
+Birds derive food from the nuts, pests, sap, and fruit, and they drink water that collects on the leaves.
 Tree branches are perfect for housing birds since they can build their nests safely in them.
 Most trees will be of some benefit to these creatures, but certain ones may work out better for different birds' needs.

 To attract and house birds effectively, consider the following tips: